The Day of the Jackal (film): Plot

-In 1962, following the French government's decision to grant independence to Algeria, the militant underground organization OAS plots to assassinate President Charles de Gaulle.
-Their first attempt on 22 August fails, leaving de Gaulle and his entourage unharmed.
+The far-right Organisation armée secrète ("Secret Army Organisation") plots to assassinate President de Gaulle.
+The first attempt on 22 August fails, leaving de Gaulle and his entourage unharmed.
 Within six months, OAS leader Jean Bastien-Thiry and several members are captured, and Bastien-Thiry is executed.

-With their initial plot foiled, the remaining OAS leaders, now hiding in Austria, hatch a new plan.
-They enlist the services of an apolitical British assassin given the code name "Jackal," a figure already credited with the assassinations of Patrice Lumumba and Rafael Trujillo.
-Aware that targeting de Gaulle is extremely risky and demanding a final retirement in anonymity, the Jackal insists on a fee of $500,000.
-To raise the money, the OAS uses their extensive network to execute a series of bank robberies.
+The remaining OAS leaders, hiding in Austria, hatch a new plan.
+They enlist the services of an apolitical British assassin given the code name "The Jackal," a figure already credited with the assassinations of Patrice Lumumba and Rafael Trujillo.
+The Jackal is aware targeting de Gaulle is extremely risky, but desires a comfortable retirement in anonymity.
+He insists on a fee of $500,000, half to be paid upfront into his Swiss bank account.
+The OAS uses its extensive network to raise the money through a series of bank robberies.

-Preparing for his mission, the Jackal travels to Genoa where he commissions a custom rifle from a skilled gunsmith and secures fake identity papers from a forger—a man he later kills when the criminal attempts to extort him.
-In Paris, the Jackal duplicates a key to a sixth-floor flat overlooking a historically significant square, setting the stage for the planned assassination.
-Meanwhile, the OAS has relocated to Rome, although their activities continue to draw the attention of French security forces.

-French intelligence makes a breakthrough when they capture the OAS's chief clerk, Viktor Wolenski.
-Although Wolenski dies during interrogation, he reveals crucial details of the plot, including the term "Jackal".
-In response, the Interior Minister convenes a secret meeting with top security officials.
-Police Commissioner Berthier recommends his deputy, Claude Lebel, to lead the investigation under the constraints of secrecy with Lebel being granted special emergency powers despite de Gaulle's insistence on maintaining his public schedule.
+Preparing for his mission, the Jackal travels to Genoa where he commissions a custom single-shot rifle from a skilled gunsmith and secures fake identity papers, later killing the forger when he attempts to extort him.
+In Paris, the Jackal duplicates a key to a flat overlooking a square, setting the stage for the planned assassination.
+The OAS leadership has meanwhile relocated to Rome, still under the scrutiny of French security forces.
+French intelligence kidnap the OAS's chief clerk, Viktor Wolenski, who dies during interrogation but not before revealing crucial details of the plot, including the code word "Jackal".
+The Interior Minister convenes with top security officials and Police Commissioner Berthier recommends his deputy, Claude Lebel, lead the investigation under the constraints of secrecy.
+Lebel is granted special emergency powers despite de Gaulle's insistence on maintaining his public schedule.